ctbowler/quant-research/cross-sectional-momentum/README.md

 ### **Overview**

-This project explores a core hypothesis from [Alpha Architect](https://alphaarchitect.com/): that **momentum strategies** can deliver superior risk-adjusted returns by selecting stocks with strong recent performance while **filtering out short-term mean-reverting noise**.
-Specifically, we aim to test whether **avoiding crowded or "overbought" trades using RSI logic** improves long-term momentum execution.
+This project explores a core hypothesis from [Alpha Architect](https://alphaarchitect.com/): that **momentum strategies** can deliver superior risk-adjusted returns by selecting stocks with strong recent performance using the Frog-in-Pan (FIP) metric.
+I also made attempts to **filter out short-term mean-reverting noise**.
+Specifically, I tested whether **avoiding crowded or "overbought" trades using RSI logic** improves long-term momentum execution.

 Two different portfolio entry points are analyzed: